 No one likes “a mess”.
 They are often unintentional and inconvenient.
 They stop our plans, interfere, and frankly, happen in places we don’t want.
 But they will happen.
 Life is messy.
 But how we deal with the mess is more important than the mess itself.

 I read recently that there’s no such thing as “past pain”.
-If you still feel pain today it’s very present and you need to be healed.
+If you still feel pain today, it’s very present, and you need to be healed.
 If you can’t talk about it without getting emotional and it puts you in a bad “headspace”, that’s a sign that something is very wrong.
-It’s important to appropriate those thoughts and emotions so you can heal otherwise they will appear negatively in your actions and how you see others and yourself.
+It’s important to appropriate those thoughts and emotions so you can heal; otherwise, they will appear negatively in your actions and how you see others and yourself.

-In my healing processes I’ve learned 3 things:
+In my healing processes, I’ve learned 3 things:

-2. Where I Stay Is Where I Will Play – if I don’t make the effort to let go of my version of what’s “right” or if I’m waiting for someone else to admit the wrong they’ve done, I will be playing in my sandbox of bitterness, frustration, anger, resentment and hurt.
+2. Where I Stay Is Where I Will Play – if I don’t make the effort to let go of my version of what’s “right” or if I’m waiting for someone else to admit the wrong they’ve done, I will be playing in my sandbox of bitterness, frustration, anger, resentment, and hurt.
 Truth be told, that doesn’t seem like a very fun place.

 Healing is a journey.
 There’s no time limit.
 It’s really a “grow-as-you-go” program.
 And you don’t always have good days.
-But, whenever you stop progressing, you will digress.
+But whenever you stop progressing, you will digress.
 That’s just life.
 Keeping your mind clear of anger or thoughts that keep you angry, appropriating the pain and exposing its root, forgiving and releasing the one you want to be punished, that’s how you grow God’s strength in your weakness (2 Cor 12:9).
-That’s how you learn to trust God and your faith increases.
+That’s how you learn to trust God, and your faith increases.
 One promise we have is that God will ‘keep him in perfect peace whose mind is stayed on God’ (Isaiah 26:3), but the key is trusting God.

 Trust God enough to let Him deal with it.
 He will in His time.